1 Ramsey to Wistow – published

 In this area there are four general types of ‘rock’ currently at the surface.
 The oldest is the Oxford Clay, which is about 160 million years old (from the Jurassic Period, famous for its dinosaurs).
 An extensive sea covered this part of Britain at the time and the clay formed from material on the sea floor – it is famous for the fossils of huge marine reptiles such as Pliosaurs and Ichthyosaurs.
 There is also a small area of Ampthill Clay (Jurassic but younger than Oxford Clay).
 The other surface ‘rocks’ are much younger, all being from the current ‘Ice Age’ which started 2.6 million years ago.
 The first are glacial, river and slope deposits (including gravels and finer ‘till’) from the Pleistocene epoch (which ended 11.7 thousand years ago), the second are river deposits (Alluvium) left during the Holocene epoch (the last 11.7 thousand years) and, finally, there is Peat, which formed in the last few thousand years in the fenland basin.

-Geology map from walk leaflet
+Geology map from Maps leaflet

 © Cambridgeshire Geological Society